chatsociety/ChatSociety/README.md

 You can host your own server on replit, I have one setup on https://replit.com/@chatsociety but requests are rate limited.

+You can connect to a custom server by specifying a url parameter such as `https://chatsociety.org/?https://myserver.com/server.php`

 My main github is [github.com/mrbid](https://github.com/mrbid).

 <details>